2007-2013 Chevrolet Silverado and GMC Sierra Crew Cab

 The front doors will hold a variety of aftermarket speakers (Crutchfield Research Photo)

-The factory speakers in the Silverado/Sierra front doors are closest in size to an aftermarket 6-3/4" speaker, but you’ll need an adapter plate to install any speaker in there.
+Speaker replacement in the Silverado/Sierra is straightforward.
+The factory speakers in the front doors are closest in size to an aftermarket 6-3/4" speaker, but you’ll need an adapter plate to install any speaker in there.
 The front doors will accept several very common speaker sizes, including 6-3/4", 6-1/2", 5-1/4", and the adapter plates make for an easy installation.
 GM uses a 4-ohm speaker in the front doors, so you have lots of great choices.

 You'll need speaker harnesses to attach your new speakers to the plugs that connect to the GM factory speakers.
-The speaker harnesses, along with the speaker mounting brackets you'll need if you're installing smaller-than-stock speakers, are included free with every Crutchfield speaker order.
+The speaker harnesses and speaker mounting brackets are included at a deep discount with every Crutchfield speaker order.

 The Bose system includes A-pillar tweeters.
 (Crutchfield Research Photo)